leventelist/llog/README.md

 * Fill out all the info you have
 * Click the Log button.
 All data will be saved to the database
 * Click on the Call button, and the default browser will be launched with a QRZ query
+* Click on the Get button to get information from FLDIGI
 * Enjoy!